How Inflation Eats US Savings

 Stocks (equity funds, individual stocks): expected long-term return (assume 9-10% if diversified index) - 2.7% = ~6-7% real return.

-Now calculate portfolio-weighted real return: (% in cash × cash real return) + (% in bonds × bond real return) + (% in stocks × stock real return).
+Now calculate portfolio-weighted real return: (% in cash x cash real return) + (% in bonds x bond real return) + (% in stocks x stock real return).

-The practical antidote: if your portfolio real return is <4%, you're overallocated to cash/bonds relative to time horizon.
+If your portfolio real return is below 4%, you're likely overallocated to cash and bonds relative to your time horizon.
 Shift 10-20% from cash to stocks monthly over 6 months (gradual reallocation reduces regret risk if markets dip).
 Monitor real returns annually, not nominal.
 Wealth is measured in purchasing power, not account balances.

-The durable lesson: inflation is the silent wealth destroyer that doesn't trigger loss aversion (because nominal balances stay stable or rise).
-You need systems—real return tracking, automatic rebalancing, equity allocation guardrails—to fight the psychological pull toward "safe" cash positions.
+Inflation is the silent wealth destroyer that doesn't trigger loss aversion -- nominal balances stay stable or rise.
+You need systems -- real return tracking, automatic rebalancing, equity allocation guardrails -- to fight the psychological pull toward "safe" cash positions.
 The math is unambiguous: real returns determine retirement outcomes, not nominal returns.
 Position for purchasing power growth, not account balance stability.

 Footnotes